Frequently Asked Questions

 - When a section of piping is added, replaced or repaired unless otherwise isolated by installing a shut-off valve or disconnecting the gas piping.
 Or, when a regulator or appliance has been replaced or added.

-- When a customer requests a leak check because of a possible gas odor or excessive usage.
+- When a customer requests a safety check because of a possible gas odor or excessive usage.

 - All out-of-gas deliveries: A system is considered to be out of gas when the gas pressure in the system will no longer support the appliances and pilots.